As would be expected, similarities to the English Foxhound and Beagle can be seen in their appearance.

 They are agreeable with other dogs in household, but generally do not like cats.

 Those include ear problems and some reports of hip problems.
 It has also been noted that there is a slight potential for a platelet disease known as thrombocytopathy.
-One thing for owners to watch is their AF's food intake as they do have a tendency to gain weight easily.
+One thing for owners to watch is their AF's food intake as they do have a tendency to gain weight easily so it's best to only put food out at scheduled times.

-Space Needs:American Fox Hounds are not well suited to apartments due to their high activity level and vocalness.
+How Much Space Does the AF Need?American Fox Hounds are not well suited to apartments due to their high activity level and vocalness.
 Homes with considerable outdoor space will delight this dog, and/or owners who have the time and capacity to give them vigorous workouts.

 With this dog's strong inclination to hunt, property fencing should be very secure.